geosolutions-it/ckanext-multilang/README.rst

 WIKI
 ----

-The WIKI page of this CKAN extension can be found `here <https://github.com/geosolutions-it/ckanext-multilang/wiki>`_ in this repositorty.
+The WIKI page of this CKAN extension can be found `here <https://github.com/geosolutions-it/ckanext-multilang/wiki>`_ in this repository.

 -------
 License